Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 Related: Starfish Watercolor Art

-I decided to paint a rose with yellow, orange, and magenta watercolor paint, and my daughter took the photos below as I worked.
-I was seriously impressed with the pictures that my daughter took of my rose watercolor painting, so I decided to include her photos in the photo collage below.
+I gave her my camera and decided to paint a rose with yellow cadmium, orange, and magenta watercolor paint.
+My daughter took the photos in the image below as I worked.
+I was so impressed with her pictures of my yellow rose watercolor painting that I included them in the photo collage below.

-In the rose art photos below, you can see how to lay the watercolors side by side and/or layer them on top of each other in order to allow them to mix and blend.
-Rose watercolor painting is a perfectly imperfect art form.
+In the step-by-step watercolor rose art photo tutorial below, you can see how to lay the watercolor paints from the center of the rose to each petal edge by layering them on top of each other and mixing and blending to create deeper dimensions in each rose petal.
+But painting a watercolor rose is a perfectly imperfect art form.

 Related: Four-Season Hand and Fingerprint Tree